East Palo Alto, California: History

 With the outbreak of World War I, the north side of East Palo Alto became a military training ground, of which only the Veterans Administration Hospital in Menlo Park still exists (now as part of the VA Sierra Pacific Network).
 In the 1940s, East Palo Alto was a farming community with many Japanese residents.
 During the war, the Japanese were forced out, many to relocation centers, and did not return after the war.
-In the 1950s the farms were built over with cheap housing and many African-American families moved in.

-The current demographics of East Palo Alto are largely a result of redlining housing policies and events that occurred in the 1950s.
+In the 1950s the farms were built over with cheap housing and many African-American families moved in, the result of redlining housing policies.
 In particular, in 1954 the then-president of the California Real Estate Association, Floyd Lowe, implemented a strategy that turned a neighborhood on the East side of Palo Alto from predominantly white to predominantly black in a very short amount of time.
 He did this by "blockbusting," which is a strategy that was employed all over the country to similar results.
 Blockbusting involves instilling panic in white neighborhoods by warning of a "Negro invasion" when a black family considers purchasing a house in an area, in order to produce white flight and an ensuing drop in property values, which can then be purchased at a heavy discount and sold or rented to African Americans for a profit.
 In 1954, Lowe alerted the neighborhood that a "Negro invasion" was imminent, and as intended, white flight ensued.
 Lowe profited due to the low prices at which the white families fleeing were willing to sell their homes, and within a few years, the demographics of the area had flipped.
 As white-owned businesses fled the area, it became poorer and overcrowded – a legacy that has persisted.
 This segregationist act was never questioned by the government, and it led to many of the demographic and socioeconomic differences that exist between Palo Alto and East Palo Alto today.